danfriedman0/tag_srl/README.md

-# tag_srl: Semantic Role Labeling with Tree-adjoining Grammars
+# tag_srl: Semantic Role Labeling with Supertags

 This is an SRL model based on the syntax-agnostic model of Marcheggiani et al (2017).
 See https://arxiv.org/abs/1701.02593 and https://github.com/diegma/neural-dep-srl.
-The model also supports using supertags from a tree-adjoining grammar in addition to part of speech tags.
+The model also supports using supertags extracted from dependency trees.

 ## Dependencies